habtew16/love/README.md

 ## How to Use
 To use the custom `_printf` function in your C code, follow these steps:
-1. Include the "holberton.h" header file in your C source file.
+1. Include the "main.h" header file in your C source file.
 2. Call the `_printf` function in your code with the desired format string and arguments.

 ## Supported Conversion Specifiers